 I secretly detest board games. #justsaying.

-I received this awesome press drop from Hasbro the other day, and to be honest it’s shaken me a little.
-Made me think a little about how I might be depriving my children of good old-fashioned clean fun.
-Off the screen I might add because you know, bad parenting and all that!
+I received this awesome press drop from Hasbro the other day, and, to be honest, it’s shaken me a little and made me think a little about how I might be depriving my children of good old-fashioned clean fun.
+Off the screen, I might add, because you know, bad parenting and all that!

 Because Hasbro’s #savetimeforplaytime video, which showcases several South African youngsters discussing what they would do to convince their parents to spend more time playng with them, resonated so deeply with parents, Hasbro has take the campaign one step further and introduced the #savetimeforplaytime Pledge

-I watched this, and I cried.
-I’m that mom, the one that needs to be convinced to play a board game.
-The one that secretly doesn’t mind if the kids lose the pieces.
+I watched this, and I cringe.
+I’m that mom, the one who needs to be convinced to play a board game.
+The one that secretly ddoesn’tmind if the kids lose the pieces.
 Every board game in our house has been bought by someone else as a gift.
 I’m a little embarrassed to admit that!

 Complete with a pinkie promise, the pledge encourages parents and kids to pledge how they would save time to make playtime a priority.
 The parents featured in the video all agreed that, while life is busy and filled with distractions, they hadn’t realised the impact this was having on their kids.
 After being part of this social experiment, they offered up a few suggestions to try and create more time during the day – these included: not taking work home with them, spending less time on their cell phone, and actively prioritising play time, even just 30 minutes a day, which could make all the difference.

-Having such a large family it is hard to find/make individual time for each child every day, but seeing this amazing initiative, and realizing that I haven’t put all my efforts into MAKING that time, a few things need to change.
+Having such a large family, it is hard to find/make individual time for each child every day.
+Seeing this amazing initiative and realising that Ihaven’tt put in all my effort to MAKE that time, a few things need to change.
 It’s been an eye-opener for me, one that is hard to admit so openly.

 But that’s about to change, I pledge to #savetimeforplaytime.